awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

-# AWS SDK for Go V2 code examples for IAM
+# AWS IAM examples for the AWS SDK for Go (v2)

 ## Purpose

-These examples demonstrates how to perform several AWS Identity and Access Management (IAM) operations using version 2 of the AWS SDK for Go.
+These examples demonstrate how to perform AWS Identity and Access Management (IAM) operations using version 2 of the AWS SDK for Go.

+With AWS Identity and Access Management (IAM), you can specify who or what can access services and resources in AWS, centrally manage fine-grained permissions, and analyze access to refine permissions across AWS.

 ## ⚠️ Important